 On this page

-Realm Database applications model data as objects composed of field-value pairs that each contain one or more supported data types.
+Realm applications model data as objects composed of field-value pairs that each contain one or more supported data types.

 Realm objects are regular Swift or Objective-C classes, but they also bring a few additional features like live queries.
 The Swift SDK memory maps Realm objects directly to native Swift or Objective-C objects, which means there's no need to use a special data access library, such as an ORM.
 Instead, you can work with Realm objects as you would any other class instance.